Dubbed a ‘lawless state’ by some, the CHAZ or CHOP, Seattle’s newest neighborhood, tries to create its own narrative

 But on this particular afternoon, many of the members of that “lawless state” seemed less focused on defying the establishment than in recreating elements of that establishment in ways that advance the goals of the new community.

-Near one of the newly planted gardens, a person named Clem described the emerging community in terms of something called a “social change ecosystem,” in which participants take on critical roles, such as disrupters, builders, healers, experimenters and front-line responders, to create a new community.
+Near one of the newly planted gardens, a person named Clem described the emerging community in terms of something called a “social change ecosystem,” in which participants take on critical roles, such as disrupters, builders, healers, experimenters and front-line responders, to create a new kind of society.
 “It isn’t just necessarily anarchy,” says Clem.
 “But it’s allowing people to do what they want to do.”

-Over the last few days, that has meant everything from managing Venmo accounts to handle cash donations for medical supplies to coming up with infrastructure for things like water.
+Over the last few days, that has meant everything from managing Venmo accounts to handle cash donations to coming up with infrastructure for things like water.

-Not far from Clem, a 31-year-old Columbia City man named Marcus Henderson talked with several other volunteers about ways to build a water rainwater collection system.
+Not far from Clem, a 31-year-old Columbia City man named Marcus Henderson talked with several other volunteers about ways to build a rainwater collection system.
 “We don’t know if the city is going to give us access to water,” said Henderson.
 “And even if they did give us access to water, we need to put down drip lines … so that we’re not out here with buckets.”

-Another task: Organizing informal security teams to handle potential tensions with police and other outsiders, especially after dark.
+Another task: Organizing to handle potential tensions with police and other outsiders, especially after dark.

 “We basically don’t sleep until the sun comes up,” said one man, who describes the constant concern members of the community have about being overrun by the police.

-Others talk about the delicate and evolving challenge of making people feel safe under often stressful circumstances within a highly diverse and electric community.
-At any given moment, Cal Anderson is home not only to activists of various political leanings and objectives, but people experiencing homelessness or other personal challenges who have flocked to the park because it feels relatively safe.
+Others talk about the delicate and evolving challenge of making people feel safe under often stressful circumstances within a highly diverse and eclectic community.
+At any given moment, the six-block zone is home not only to activists of various political leanings and objectives, but people experiencing homelessness or other personal challenges who have flocked to the park because it feels relatively safe.

 As a result, some occupiers say they often find themselves in the role of social service provider and dispute resolver.
-That describes Andy, a former cook who is trying to be “someone who can de-escalate a situation without using physical harm or being super confrontational.”
+That describes Andy, a former cook who now works to “de-escalate a situation without using physical harm or being super confrontational.”
 When he finds someone in crisis or becoming confrontational, he says, his preferred technique is “just walk them around to make sure … they have someone to talk to for a second … because people just need to vent sometimes.”

 Running this new community also requires a constant negotiating with the outside world.
 That has meant keeping up a dialogue with police as well as other city officials.
 Henderson, the water czar, says he has met several times with officials with city parks and other departments to see what the city will and won’t allow, in terms of projects such as raised bed gardens.
 “I think they’ve given us at least a yellow light to proceed with caution to kind of keep doing this.”

-Members have also been acutely conscious of how their still-evolving objective is playing to the outside world.
+Members have also been acutely conscious of how their still-evolving objectives are playing to the outside world.

 For some members that awareness has meant trying to come up with a less provocative name for the occupation.
 “I don’t like the word ‘autonomous,'” says one.
 “We’re not trying to secede from the city.
 We just want policing that’s a less hard-core.”
 Another wanted to call it “auto zone.”